-Both TWD and TWCK are bidirectional lines, connected to a positive supply voltage via a current source or pull-up resistor (see Figure 29-2 on page 284).
+Both TWD and TWCK are bidirectional lines, connected to a positive supply voltage via a current source or pull-up resistor (see Figure 28-2 on page 257).
 When the bus is free, both lines are high.
 The output stages of devices connected to the bus must have an open-drain or open-collector to perform the wired-AND function.

 TWD and TWCK pins may be multiplexed with PIO lines.
-To enable the TWI, the programmer must perform the following step:
+To enable the TWI, the programmer must perform the following steps:

-Program the PIO controller to dedicate TWD and TWCK as peripheral lines.
+- Program the PIO controller to:

+- Dedicate TWD and TWCK as peripheral lines.

-The user must not program TWD and TWCK as open-drain.
-It is already done by the hardware.
+- Define TWD and TWCK as open-drain.

-• Enable the peripheral clock.
+Enable the peripheral clock.